speechpro-ivr/voxeo_biometrics/README.md

 ------
 Every registered VoiceKey is identified by `CardID`.
 Call flow is based on the following scenario:

 1. User is identified by CallerID.
-There should by a place to store the correspondent `CardID`.
+There should be a place to store the correspondent `CardID`.
 2. If `CardID` is found user proceeds to verification, otherwise enrollment is performed.

 ### 1. Identification